kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 🦆 **DuckDB** is an in-process OLAP database management system.
 While SQL is the "mother tongue" of MotherDuck and DuckDB, the tool seamlessly integrates with dataframe libraries such as [pandas](https://duckdb.org/docs/guides/python/import_pandas), [Polars](https://duckdb.org/docs/guides/python/polars), [Vaex](https://duckdb.org/docs/guides/python/vaex), [Ibis](https://duckdb.org/docs/guides/python/ibis) and [Fugue](https://duckdb.org/docs/guides/python/fugue), and provides an imperative [Python client API](https://duckdb.org/docs/api/python/reference/) on top of pandas DataFrames, Polars DataFrames and Arrow tables.

-🎶 **Fugue** is a [Python interface](https://github.com/fugue-project/fugue) for distributed transformations over dataframes but it also can execute Fugue-SQL on top of local (pandas, Polars, DuckDB) or distributed (Spark, Dask, Ray, BigQuery, and more) dataframes.
+🎶 **Fugue** is a [Python interface](https://github.com/fugue-project/fugue) for distributed transformations over dataframes but it also can execute Fugue-SQL on top of local (pandas, Polars, DuckDB) or distributed (Spark, Dask, BigQuery, and more) dataframes.

-💦 **Modin** provides a [drop-in replacement for pandas](https://ponder.io/) using [Modin](https://github.com/modin-project/modin), and their commercial offering, Ponder, can translate your pandas code to SQL under the hood and run it on a cloud data warehouse such as BigQuery or Snowflake.
+💦 **Modin** provides a [drop-in replacement for pandas](https://github.com/modin-project/modin), and their commercial offering, [Ponder](https://ponder.io/), can translate your pandas code to SQL under the hood and run it on a cloud data warehouse such as BigQuery or Snowflake.

-✨ While DataFrame is the core API in **Spark**, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) is a module that brings a SQL interface, again blurring the distinction between SQL and dataframes.
+✨ [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) makes the distinction between dataframes and SQL almost invisible.
+To the end user, everything is a Spark dataframe regardless of whether you use SQL, Java, Scala, Python, or [Pandas API](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html).

 ❄️ **Snowpark** is Snowflake's framework for building [distributed dataframes](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes#constructing-a-dataframe).
 It allows writing custom imperative code in Python, Java, or Scala and pushes down computation to Snowflake as if you would write and execute SQL.